ns-jlagunas/react_task_nuorder/README.md

 Your app is ready to be deployed.

-### Usage
+## Usage

-Start the project, search for an issue.
+Start the project, search for an issue.<br>
-While in the input, you can move with the arrow-keys up and down through the options.
+While in the input, you can move with the arrow-keys up and down through the options.<br>
 Press enter or click an option to show the issue in the right side of the page.